RahulDhimanintell/marketing-_research_bot/resbot/README.md

 # Resbot Crew

-Welcome to the Resbot Crew project, powered by [crewAI](https://crewai.com).
-This template is designed to help you set up a multi-agent AI system with ease, leveraging the powerful and flexible framework provided by crewAI.
-Our goal is to enable your agents to collaborate effectively on complex tasks, maximizing their collective intelligence and capabilities.

 ## Installation

-Ensure you have Python >=3.10 <=3.13 installed on your system.
-This project uses [Poetry](https://python-poetry.org/) for dependency management and package handling, offering a seamless setup and execution experience.
+Ensure you have Python 3.11 installed on your system.
+This project uses [Poetry](https://python-poetry.org/).

 First, if you haven't already, install Poetry: